• Home

 El Salvador cathedral of lights and coloured glass san salvador

-This church in San Salvadore, an incredible space filled with light and colour, is reason enough to travel.
+This church in San Salvador, an incredible space filled with light and colour, is reason enough to travel.
 Iglesia el Rosario is one of the most acclaimed modern churches in the world.
 San Salvador’s old cathedral is pictured below, beautiful in a different way.

 Why Did We Visit El Salvador?